-This is the compilation workhorse creating the RxODE model DLL files.
+This is the compilation workhorse creating the rxode2 model DLL files.

 '''

 rxCompile(

 model,

 dir,

 prefix,

 force = FALSE,

 modName = NULL,

 package = NULL,

+...

 )

 S3 method for class 'rxModelVars'

 rxCompile(

+'''

+'''

 model,

 dir = NULL,

 prefix = NULL,

 force = FALSE,

 modName = NULL,

 package = NULL,

+. . .

 )

 S3 method for class 'character'

 rxCompile(

 model,

 dir = NULL,

 prefix = NULL,

 force = FALSE,

 modName = NULL,

 package = NULL,

+. . .

 )

 S3 method for class 'rxDll'

 rxCompile(model, ...)

-S3 method for class 'RxODE'
+S3 method for class 'rxode2'

 rxCompile(model, ...)

 '''

-56 rxCompile

-mode1

-This is the ODE model specification.
-It can be:

-- a string containing the set of ordinary differential equations (ODE) and other expressions defining the changes in the dynamic system. - a file name where the ODE system equation is contained dir

-(see also the filename argument).
-For details, see the sections "Details" and RxODE Syntax below.

-This is the model directory where the C file will be stored for compiling.
+model This is the ODE model specification.
+It can be: • a string containing the set of ordinary differential equations (ODE) and other expressions defining the changes in the dynamic system. • a file name where the ODE system equation is contained An ODE expression enclosed in \{\} (see also the filename argument).
+For details, see the sections "Details" and rxode2 Syntax below. dir This is the model directory where the C file will be stored for compiling.
 If unspecified, the C code is stored in a temporary directory, then the model is compiled and moved to the current directory.
 Afterwards the C code is removed.
 If specified, the C code is stored in the specified directory and then compiled in that directory.
 The C code is not removed after the DLL is created in the same directory.
-This can be useful to debug the c-code outputs.

-prefix

-is a string indicating the prefix to use in the C based functions.
+This can be useful to debug the c-code outputs. prefix is a string indicating the prefix to use in the C based functions.
 If missing, it is calculated based on file name, or md5 of parsed model.

-force

-is a boolean stating if the (re)compile should be forced if RxODE detects that the models are the same as already generated.

-modName
+rxControlUpdateSens

-a string to be used as the model name.
-This string is used for naming various aspects of the computations, including generating C symbol names, dynamic libraries, etc. Therefore, it is necessary that modName consists of simple ASCII alphanumeric characters starting with a letter.

-Package name for pre-compiled binaries.
+force is a boolean stating if the (re)compile should be forced if rxode2 detects that the models are the same as already generated. modName a string to be used as the model name.
+This string is used for naming various aspects of the computations, including generating C symbol names, dynamic libraries, etc. Therefore, it is necessary that modName consists of simple ASCII alphanumeric characters starting with a letter. package Package name for pre-compiled binaries.
+Other arguments sent to the rxTrans() function.